Shai Gilgeous-Alexander: A

 It cannot be denied though, when Gilgeous-Alexander has the ball in his hands he can take down just about anybody.

 He’s already proven he’s an elite iso-player.
-The next factor of Gilgeous-Alexander’s game that he needs to perfect: managing a role in a dynamic duo.
+The next factor of Gilgeous-Alexander’s game that he needs polishing: managing a role in a dynamic duo.